mwc360/mwc360.github.io/_posts/2024-03-22-Decoding-Delta-Lake-Compatibility-Between-Fabric-and-Databricks.md

 # Bulk Evaluating Delta Tables for Compatibility
-No we have somewhat of a decoder ring, although still pretty nuanced to understand.
-Since every business using Power BI and Delta Lake should be evaluating migrating to use Direct Lake over Import/DirectQuery/Dual storage mode, I created a [PySpark library](https://pypi.org/project/onelake-shortcut-tools/) that can be used to evaluate your existing Delta Tables.
+Now that we have somewhat of a decoder ring, although still pretty nuanced to understand.
+Since every business using Power BI and Delta Lake should be evaluating migrating to use Direct Lake over Import/DirectQuery/Dual storage mode, I created a [PySpark library](https://pypi.org/project/onelake-shortcut-tools/) that can be used to evaluate your existing Delta Tables in Databricks.
 It will return a dataframe report with information highlighting your Delta Tables with boolean indicators showing whether or not they can be read or written to from the different Fabric runtimes.

 In a future release I plan to integrate some form of support for automatically creating from resulting data via the [Shortcuts REST API](https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts-rest-api).

-Simply install the library on your cluster via the `%pip` magic command:
+Simply install the library on your cluster from PyPi via the `%pip` magic command:
 ```
 %pip install onelake_shortcut_tools
 ```